-The City has continued to grow since the last Facility Upgrade in 2005.
+The City has continued to grow since the last Facility Upgrade started in 2005.
 The City's population is projected to increase from a current population of 33,966 to 40,948 in 2030.

 About the project

 The City developed and evaluated the Wastewater Facilities Plan along with MSA Professional Services, Inc. and Donohue Associates.
 The Facilities Plan recommends improvements based on cost effectiveness, new phosphorous requirements set by the DNR, compliance with the City's discharge permit and the City's projected growth over the next 20 years.
 The total cost of the facilities upgrade is $17.7 million dollars and will be funded by an existing City Fund Contribution and a low-interest loan from the DNR Clean Water Fund.
-The 2019 Facility Upgrade is included in the City's Capitol Improvement Plan.
+The 2019 Facility Upgrade is included in the City's Capitol Improvement Plan (PDF).

 Replacement of existing filtration system

-Addition of two secondary clarifiers
+Addition of two final clarifiers

 Replacement of raw wastewater pumps